 Halladay quickly retired Frank Catalanotto to record the first of his 67 big league complete games in a 2-1 victory.

 Halladay’s interaction with Cooperstown, however, was just getting started.
 In 2010, he donated his cap from his May 29 perfect game against the Marlins.
 Then on Oct.
 6, Halladay authored the second no-hitter in Postseason history in Game 1 of the NLDS vs. the Reds.
 He donated his jersey from that game to the Hall of Fame, where it remains on display in the Museum’s Autumn Glory exhibit.

 Halladay had the chance to see his historic artifacts in the summer of 2017 when he visited the Museum along with his son’s youth baseball team.

 “There was an underlying intensity that endured with him even years after he had left the ballfield,” said John Odell, the Hall of Fame’s curator of history and research who gave Halladay a tour of the Museum that day.
 “He was such a tremendous competitor, with a burning desire to succeed.
 And he clearly respected the game’s history and the game itself.”

-Halladay, who retired after the 2013 season, will become eligible for the Baseball Writers’ Association of America’s Hall of Fame vote in 2019.
+Halladay, who retired after the 2013 season, was elected to the Hall of Fame in 2019.

 Craig Muder is the director of communications for the National Baseball Hall of Fame and Museum